DNishanth/MultiLine-Text-Selection/README.md

 ### Notes
 - This extension is automatically disabled on the Chrome store page.
 Try it out on other sites.
+- Refresh any current tabs when first installing to activate the extension on those pages.
+This is not necessary for new tabs.
+- When selecting separate words throughout a web page, you can double-click while holding ctrl instead of dragging to select.
+- Selections are sent to the clipboard and searched in the order they are selected.
 - When making overlapping selections, ctrl+z will remove the combined selection.
-- Selections are sent to the clipboard and searched in the order they are selected
-- Text containing new lines will be treated as separate selections when MultiSearching.
+- A single selection containing text on separate lines will be treated as multiple selections when MultiSearching.
+This keeps you from having to individually select multiple lines that are grouped together.
-- This extension is intended to be used on text.
-Selections on non-text areas such as hyperlinks will fail.
+- The version of this extension as of 6/20/19 used only my own system of displaying multiple selections.
+The current version uses Rangy, a more robust selection system, to support selections in areas where they previously failed.

 ### Issues
+- The current version now uses Rangy, a selection library based on Range objects, to make more areas accessible for selection.
+This sometimes leads to selections disappearing.
+- Selections crossing multiple elements can rarely include collapsed text.
+- Some types of selections cannot be copied or searched.
+Undo such a selection or refresh to continue.
 - Selections made with ctrl will be in plain text.
-- Selections which only partially contain formatted text will fail.
-- Selecting text will rarely remove spaces between words.
 - Selections are rarely not cleared after clicking.
 Refresh the page if this happens.

 ## License